Lawyer Representing Employees Hurt on the Job in Need of an Accommodation in Somerville New Jersey

 Sometimes, the workplace injury is so severe that the injured employee can no longer work at any job.
 This is what is known as “permanent total disability.”
 When a worker cannot compete in the labor market, or pass a pre-employment physical, he or she may be considered “permanently disabled.”
 Permanent total disability provides compensation of 70% of the worker’s weekly wages at the time of the injury for 450 weeks.
 After the 450 weeks, the worker has the option to submit to physical or educational rehabilitation.
 Following that, if he or she can no longer obtain wages or earnings equal to those earned at the time of the accident, the payments can continue.

 The Mark Law Firm has been representing employees injured on the job for over 15 years throughout the state of New Jersey.
-We are commonly in the Mt.
-Arlington, Lebanon, New Brunswick, Newark, Elizabeth and Paterson Workers’ Compensation Courts.
-If you fear losing your job due to a work-related injury, contact our firm to speak to one of our qualified Workers’ Compensation lawyers about your case and learn how we can help.
+If you fear losing your job due to a work-related injury, contact our firm to speak to our team about your case and learn how we can help.